 518 - Military Reserve Training Leave

-Subject: Military Reserve Training Leave
+Subject: Military Reserve Training

-Employees represented by a bargaining unit may be governed by the appropriate bargaining unit agreement.
+Employees represented by a union may be governed by the provisions of the appropriate collective bargaining agreement.

 roles and responsibilities: